Pyprohly/reddit-api-doc-notes/docs/api-reference/custom_feed.rst

    "from","A custom feed path.
 E.g., `/user/Pyprohly/m/test2`."
    "to","Destination custom feed path."
    "display_name","string","A new display name for the copied custom feed.
-A string no longer than 50 characters."
+A string no longer than 50 characters.
+   If not specified, the feed name is used."
-   "description_md","string","New description text for the copied custom feed."
+   "description_md","string","New description text for the copied custom feed.
+If not specified, the description will be like `copied from u/spez`."
    "expand_srs","boolean","See same parameter in :ref:`Get <custom_feed_get>`."

 |